Cognitive Psychologist Career (Salary + Duties + Interviews)

 Interested in a cognitive psychologist career?
 This page will answer all of your questions!

-Why do we remember moments in time from our childhood, but can’t seem to remember crucial information for a college test?
+Why do we remember moments from childhood but can’t remember crucial information for a college test?
 Why do our friends remember an incident one way, but we remember it a different way?
-These questions don’t always have quick answers, but they can be explained by certain concepts in cognitive psychology.
+These questions don’t always have quick answers, but certain concepts in cognitive psychology can explain them.
 Cognitive psychology is a branch of psychology that looks specifically at the processes within the mind: memory storage and retrieval, how our senses perceive the world around us, and how our memories shape what we “know” and how we behave.

-This is a fascinating area of psychology – one that advertisers, healthcare companies, and other organizations want to learn more about.
+This is a fascinating psychology area that advertisers, healthcare companies, and other organizations want to learn more about.
 But it is also one that sparks as many questions as it does answers.
 Cognitive psychologists have the fascinating job of learning, understanding, and sharing information about cognitive psychology.

 What does a Cognitive Psychologist Do?

 Cognitive psychologists study and share information on different cognitive processes and how they influence personality and behavior.
-They focus specifically on memory, learning, language, and other cognitive tasks.
-Through a variety of job positions and partnerships, cognitive psychologists increase awareness of this field of psychology.
+They focus on memory, learning, language, and other cognitive tasks.
+Through various job positions and partnerships, cognitive psychologists increase awareness of this field of psychology.

 Not all cognitive psychologists hold the job title “Cognitive Psychologist.”
-They might hold a job as a research assistant studying theories within cognitive psychology.
-They might use their knowledge of cognitive psychology to work directly with patients who have learning difficulties or memory loss issues.
+They might work as a research assistant studying theories within cognitive psychology.
+They might use their knowledge of cognitive psychology to work directly with patients with learning difficulties or memory loss issues.
 Cognitive psychologists may also work directly with businesses to educate them on how the minds of their employees or customers work and how each group makes different decisions.

 The common thread amongst all these jobs is that the cognitive psychologist has expertise in this area of psychology.